Access Disability Advocates

 Call us (518)-377-4204 We understand that the Social Security Disability determination process can be confusing, frustrating, and at times even overwhelming.

-To discuss your SSD claim or appeal, please call (518) 377-4204.
+To discuss your SSD claim or appeal, please call (518) 377-4204 or use our contact page.

 The initial consultation is free, and we never charge a fee until we win your case.